 In areas where the cycleway passes under the railway, designing and constructing safe underpasses to provide protection to cyclists was critical.
 After reviewing the design standards used on previous cycleway projects, RCP’s team worked with the project design consultants to develop protective screens of a much higher specification.
 The new design now sets the standard for cycleway rail underpasses and will be used on other projects throughout New Zealand.

-IN PROGRESS PROJECT LEAD – Brett Watchorn
+PROJECT LEAD – Brett Watchorn